Can you own a gun in Poland? A complete guide to getting a gun permit and its cost

 4. Submit the application to the appropriate municipality or city office (depending on where you live).

 Once the application is submitted, it is subject to review by the police, who may interview the applicant.
-Once the procedures and proceedings are completed, a decision is issued (which may be positive or negative).
+Once the procedures and proceedings are completed, a decision will be issued (which may be positive or negative).
 The administrative handling can take up to 6 months, so you need to be patient.

 The process of applying for a gun permit is associated with costs.
 However, they are not fixed and depend on many factors.
 Obtaining a gun permit for hunting or sporting purposes, for example, requires the completion of courses and training.
 The cost of these courses varies widely and can reach up to several thousand zlotys.
 Expenses must also be reckoned with in the case of medical and psychological examinations.
 The cost of the examinations can also vary depending on the doctor and psychologist – they can cost around 500 zlotys or more (for each of these examinations), depending on the locality and the specialist whose services are used.